 -what it personally feels like to be short

--how involvement in the arts can restore confidence in children who are struggling to find themselves
+-how involvement in the arts can restore confidence in children who are struggling with self-esteem

 and celebrates L. Frank Baum work (especially the Munchkin)

-Protagonist Julia Mark changes through the course of the story.
-In the beginning, she's annoyed by her short stature.
-Secondary character Olive--an adult little person--is confident to be herself in tall world.
+As the story begins Julia Mark is annoyed by her short stature.
+However, Olive--an adult little person--is confident to be herself in a tall world.
 Befriending Olive allows Julia to grow in understanding as to who she is and who she values and why.

 The last chapter sings.
 There are tears in my eyes as I finish reading the last page and close this heart-warming book.